5 Reasons Why ATVs Don’t Have Seatbelts (UTVs Do)

 ATVs do not come with roll cages, but UTVs and side by sides will often have roll cages.

-A roll cage will protect you in the event of a roll over, and with ATVs weight over 600 pounds and getting bigger every year, the thought of roll cages being added to ATVs is increasing.
+A roll cage will protect you in the event of a roll over, and with ATVs weight over 600 pounds and getting bigger every year, the thought of roll cages being added is increasing.